Swiss wrestlers from abroad: proud of their tradition, champions in their own right

 They may live far from Switzerland, but that hasn’t stopped them from embracing one of its oldest sporting traditions.
 This weekend, six North American wrestlers will step into the sawdust ring to compete in Swiss wrestling, known as Schwingen.

-Four of the wrestlers come from the US – Marshall Brockway (19), Peter Ming (23), Brenden Spahr (26) and Connor Treat (35).
+Four of the wrestlers come from the US – Marshall Brockway (19), Peter Ming (23), Brenden Spahr (26) and Patrick Richardson (38).
 The Canadian contingent comprises Thomas Badat (28) and Martin Mathis (29).

 What brings them together isn’t just their Swiss roots; it’s the fact they’ve trained far from the heart of the Swiss wrestling scene, driven by a shared passion for the sport.

-Note: This article was updated after publication to reflect that Connor Treat was unable to participate due to an injury and was therefore replaced by Patrick Richardson.